LTE and 5G benefits for business combine flexibility and security for organizations when deployed at the network’s edge

 The ongoing expansion of the corporate network’s edge is simultaneously one of the biggest opportunities and most significant challenges for network administrators and IT professionals.
-The rapid deployment of IoT devices, connected computers and personal devices, guest WiFi, mission-critical business applications, and direct-to-cloud traffic have made network agility and availability essentials components of opening and operating a temporary, mobile or fixed branch location.
+The rapid deployment of IoT devices, connected computers and personal devices, guest Wi-Fi, mission-critical business applications, and direct-to-cloud traffic have made network agility and availability essential components of opening and operating a temporary, mobile, or fixed location.

-Pop-up networks are increasingly essential across just about every industry.
+Temporary networks are increasingly essential across just about every industry.
 Food trucks, seasonal and event-driven retail, and kiosks are just a few examples of how organizations of all shapes and sizes are serving customers in innovative new ways.
-For first responders, pop-up networking for portable communication kits and temporary mobile command centers help professionals do their life-saving work more efficiently, and from anywhere.
+For first responders, temporary wireless networks that connect portable communication kits and pop-up mobile command centers help professionals perform their lifesaving work more efficiently, and from anywhere.

 Often in pop-up situations, wired connectivity is either unavailable or unreliable.
 To maximize the potential of pop-up networks, many organizations ensure reliable connectivity through cloud-managed multi-WAN branch routers.
 This type of solution provides the flexibility to set up a wide variety of WAN configurations, depending on the circumstances — and to make changes from headquarters as needed.

 In this scenario, either wired WAN or cellular-based broadband can be up and running instantly, enabling high availability for important applications.

 Day-1 networks get businesses up and running faster than ever

 At many temporary and long-term sites, enterprises need instant Internet.
 For example, companies that open new retail stores and restaurants on a regular basis face strict deadlines to meet revenue and business goals.
 Waiting for wired lines to be installed prior to opening day isn’t always a viable option.